Eduarcher/case_credit_fraud_official/README_en-us.md

 - [x] API Endpoint Deployment: Deploys endpoints for APIs to interact with the trained models using AWS API Gateway.
 - [x] Security and Authentication: Includes essential credential validations, role based access with AWS IAM.
 - [x] Logging and Pipeline Monitoring: AWS CloudWatch allows for full log observability of every component.
+- [X] Automatic Execution: Regular training with Eventbridge Scheduler.

 ### Workflow
 - CI/CD Pipeline:
     - Automatically tracks merges on the target branch
     - AWS CodePipeline is used to automate the integration and deployment process.
     - A Docker image is built to manage SageMaker Pipeline steps.
-- Full ML Model Containerized Job:
+- Full Containerized ML Model Job:
     - AWS ECS runs the container on code updates or regular schedules with AWS EventBridge Scheduler
 - Data Sourcing and Preprocessing:
     - Data is sourced from Amazon RDS or S3.